-Table 1 - Timetable for implementing the Sustainable Communities Act
+Table 1 - Timetable for implementing the Sustainable Communities

+Act

 Date

 Information launch 5/3/09

-Panel membership expression of interest deadline 17/4/09

-SCP to assess and confirm panel membership 20/4/09 - 1/5/09

 Panel agreed 1/5/09

 Deadline for proposal submission to Council 4/5/09

 Panel briefing 12/5/09

 Panel meets to assess proposals 20/5/09

 Council and/or Cabinet formally agree proposals 9 or 16/7/09

 LGA submission deadline 31/7/09

 3.15 It is important to stress that this is just the first round of the Sustainable Communities Act.
 It is expected that the Secretary of State will issue further calls for proposals on a regular (probably annual) basis.
-Therefore, should groups and individuals require more time to develop workable proposals, there will be plenty of further opportunity.
+Therefore, should groups and individuals require more time to develop workable proposals, there will be further opportunities.